dadosfera/dadosfera-ai-oss/docs/source/getting_started/installation.md

 both Argo Workflow deployments managing Custom Resource Objects (most likely you don't want either of those things to happen).

-Now that you are using an Argo Workflows set-up that is not managed by the Orchest Controller, you need to make sure that the right set of permissions are configured for Orchest to work as expected.
+Now that you are using an Argo Workflows set-up that is not managed by the Dadosfera AI Controller, you need to make sure that the right set of permissions are configured for Dadosfera AI to work as expected.
-Check out the permissions that the Orchest Controller sets for Argo [here](https://github.com/orchest/orchest/tree/v2022.08.8/services/orchest-controller/deploy/thirdparty/argo-workflows).
+Check out the permissions that the Dadosfera AI Controller sets for Argo [here](https://github.com/orchest/orchest/tree/v2022.08.8/services/orchest-controller/deploy/thirdparty/argo-workflows).
-In addition, Orchest makes use of Argo's [`Container Set`](https://argoproj.github.io/argo-workflows/container-set-template/) in a single-node setting
+In addition, Dadosfera AI makes use of Argo's [`Container Set`](https://argoproj.github.io/argo-workflows/container-set-template/) in a single-node setting
 (i.e. you have `singleNode: true` in the `OrchestCluster` CR Object) which requires the use of the [`Emissary Executor`](https://argoproj.github.io/argo-workflows/workflow-executors/#emissary-emissary).

 (install-nginx)=

-### Installing Orchest without Nginx Ingress Controller
+### Installing Dadosfera AI without Nginx Ingress Controller

-If you already have [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy) deployed on your Kubernetes cluster, then you need to tell Orchest not to install it again:
+If you already have [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy) deployed on your Kubernetes cluster, then you need to tell Dadosfera AI not to install it again:

 ```bash
 orchest install --no-nginx